 We agree.
 They are our heroes.

-we feature the stories of the brave people with
+sense that we feature the stories of the brave people with epilepsy

 Join an existing event or create your own F2EE event to raise funds and awareness for the fight to END EPILEPSY.
 Only then will Sam get the care he desperately needs and more.
 To learn more about Sam, watch the video and get involved!Take Action